Rafiqcompton/Rafiqcompton/README.md

 Welcome to my GitHub portfolio!
-I'm passionate about data analysis, blockchain, and cloud computing.
-Here, you'll find a collection of my projects and contributions in these fields.
-I believe in the power of data to drive insights and make informed decisions.
-Let's explore together!
+Data analyst by day, blockchain enthusiast by night.
+Clouds are my playground, and malware is my puzzle.
+Analyzing data with a touch of blockchain sorcery, while dancing with the clouds and taming the malware beasts.
+Join me on this wild journey through the realms of data, blockchain, cloud, and the dark side of code.
+Let's decode the mysteries and create a brighter, safer digital future. #DataWizard #BlockchainLover #CloudDancer #MalDevTamer